-The answer is a highly subjective, according to both the wine and the drinker.
-Generally, dry white wines have the shortest life once opened.
-I find they lose their character after even one or two days, especially cheaply-made, oaky New World whites.
-(Whites with good acidity and lots of character from Burgundy are an exception.)
-For reds, I think that most start to slip after two days, though again it depends on how well the wine was made.
-There are always exceptions.
+The answer is a highly subjective, but generally, dry white wines have the shortest life once opened.
+I find they lose their character after even one or two days, especially cheaply-made, oaky whites.
+White wines with good acidity and lots of character from Burgundy are an exception, as these are often oaked as well.
+Acidity is one of main preservativs of wine, as long as it is in blance with other elements, such as fruit, tannin and alcohol.

 Sweet and fortified wines, such as icewine, port and sherry, have a longer life because of their higher sweetness and/or alcohol, both of which act as a preservative.
 I still like most opened icewines after three to four days; ports from one week to four, depending on their quality.

 In my latest group of wine reviews, there are more than a dozen red and white wines that will keep very well after being opened several days.
 You can get the complete wine list, also indicating their cellar potential and which stores closest to you have stock now.

 You can extend the life of any opened wine by giving it a few squirts of liquid nitrogen, such as Wine Preserve, a spray can sold in many liquor and wine accessory stores.

 Another trick is to pour your remaining wine into a clean, empty half bottle size and cork it.
 This also minimizes the amount of oxygen that can affect the wine.

 Keeping your wine in the fridge, even reds, slows down the oxidation process.
 You’ll just need to take your red wines out of the fridge for 20 minutes before serving.